Teoscar Hernández Player Props: Mariners vs. Blue Jays

 Teoscar Hernández At The Plate

-- Looking at the 97 games he has played this year, he's hit a long ball in 15 of them (15.5%), and in 4% of his trips to the plate.
+- He has homered in 15.3% of his games this year, and 3.9% of his chances at the plate.

-- Hernandez has picked up an RBI in 37.1% of his games this year, with more than one RBI in 15.5% of his games.
-He has also driven in three or more runs in one contest.
+- In 37.8% of his games this season, Hernandez has had at least one RBI.
+He's picked up more than one in 16.3% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.